Donovoi/Windows-Penetration-Testing/README.md

 ➤ ...
 ```
 -----------------
-#### DEFENSE EVASION TECHNIQUES - BYPASSING ANTIVIRUS AND EDR SOLUTIONS
+#### DEFENSE EVASION TECHNIQUES - BYPASSING ANTIVIRUS, EDR and SIEM SOLUTIONS
-> During penetration tests, it is important to know how to bypass antivirus solutions to be able to identify and exploit vulnerabilities without being blocked.
+> During penetration tests, it is important to know how to bypass at least antivirus solutions to be able to identify and exploit vulnerabilities without being blocked.
 >
-> During Red Team exercises (unlike in a penetration test) it is important to be stealthy and thus to know how to bypass EDR products.
+> In general, during Red Team exercises, in addition to assessing the security posture of a company by trying to achieve specific goals (e.g., becoming 'Domain Admin' of the Windows prod environment(s), getting unauthorized access to critical applications, "crown-jewel" data and email boxes of VIP/C-level employees, etc.), we also want to evaluate the effectiveness of the Security Operation Center (SOC) and its detection capabilities.
+Thus, it is important for red teamers to know to be stealthy and bypass security detection solutions such as AV, EDR, SIEM, IDS/IPS, etc.
-In Red teaming, avoid at all costs using "noisy & easy to detect" pentest tools (e.g. Mimikatz, Metasploit C2) and techniques (e.g. aggressive and wide network port and vulnerability scans).
+For instance, in Red teaming, avoid at all costs using "noisy & easy to detect" hacking tools (e.g. Mimikatz, Metasploit C2) and techniques (e.g. aggressive and wide network port and vulnerability scans).
 ```
 1. Common antivirus bypass techniques - With a low privilege account
 --------------------------------------------------------------------